JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 Frontmatter provides interesting **SEO recommendations**

 * title up to 60 chars
-* slug up to75 chars
+* slug up to 75 chars
 * description up to 160 chars
 * Article length up to 1760 words
 * Keywords, just 0,75-1,5% frecuency

 ![Front Matter CMS](/blog_img/dev/frontmatter-cms.png)

-Yes, that's correct!
-For Front Matter CMS, you just need to:

-Install the Front Matter CMS extension in VS Code
+For Front Matter CMS, you just need to: Install the Front Matter CMS extension in VS Code

-Open your project in VS Code
-Click the Front Matter icon in the sidebar (or press Alt+F)
+Open your project in VS Code: Click the Front Matter icon in the sidebar (or press `Alt+F`)

 > There will be a `frontmatter.json` file at the repository